Melanie Doane: Music Education/Doane Uschool

 In 2009-2010, Melanie volunteered to teach a small group of students at her children's school in Toronto using the method of ukulele instruction established by her father, J. Chalmers Doane in the 1960s.
-Now a registered charity, Doane Uschool (www.uschool.ca) teaches over 750 students each week in schools throughout Toronto.
+Now a registered charity, Doane Uschool (www.uschool.ca) teaches over 1000 students each week in schools throughout Toronto and Nova Scotia.
 Melanie lends exposure to her groups through concerts, recording projects with artists like Jann Arden and Barenaked Ladies, appearances in the PanAm Games, with Chris Hadfield in the International Space Station, the CBC Music Festival and the 2018 Luminato Festival.

 Ukulele U

-In 2022, Melanie's new children's show Ukulele U debuted on Canadian Broadcasting Corporation.
-Melanie co-created the show with legendary music producer Bob Ezrin.
-In addition to hosting the show, Melanie is also an executive producer, writer, and composer on the show.
+In 2022, Doane's new children's show Ukulele U debuted on CBC Television and CBC Gem.
+She co-created the show with legendary music producer Bob Ezrin.

+In addition to hosting the show, Doane is also an executive producer, writer, and composer on the show.
+She received two Canadian Screen Award nominations at the 11th Canadian Screen Awards in 2023, for Best Performance in a Children's or Youth Program or Series and Best Original Song in Television for "Use Your Outside Voice", alongside her brother Creighton and Bob Ezrin.